Crime Writers of Canada (CWC) is pleased to announce the Shortlists for the 2025 Awards of Excellence in Canadian Crime Writing.

 March 2025 interview

 This month's "Author Interviews with Bob Harris" features a chat with Vancouver's award-winning author and CWC Associate Member Craig H. Bowlsby.
-Bob Harris is a Vancouver-based writer, book promoter, publicist, event producer, and...April 17, 2025
+Bob Harris is a Vancouver-based writer, book promoter, publicist, event producer, and...May 18, 2025

 Crime Writers of Canada, a national organization, acknowledges the 634 different First Nations, Inuit communities and Métis settlements that have a unique historical, cultural, spiritual and environmentally sustainable connection to the land that their people and ancestors have inhabited since time immemorial.